aws-samples/configuring-qbusiness-with-idc-tti/docs/tutorials/okta/config-webapp-using-okta.md

     * **Default Okta Issuer URL:** `https://${okta_domain}/oauth2/default`
     * Note `Client ID`, `Client Secret`, `Audience ID`, and `Issuer URL`
 3. Create Amazon Q Business integrating with IDC instance above and use `File Upload` or `S3` connector to index few sample files for query.
+    * Setup user subscription.
+Ensure the user is same as user created in step 1 above.
     * Try the built-in Amazon Q Business web experience and try asking information from indexed documents.
     * From the application details page note the `Application ID`
 4. Clone this repo and setup the application environment using poetry.